 “There is no such traitor that you speak of here.
 Go on now and leave us in peace.
 We have done nothing against the crown.”

 The boy smiled, and Amira felt her blood turn cold and rotten.
 She could taste the death to come in the way that he looked at her.
 He simply shrugged as if to say, ‘have it your way.’
 Amira’s eyes caught on the golden embroidery of his suit flashing in the daylight.
 Black and gold, the colors of the royal family.
-There’s no way they sent a prince all this way for one little rumor of treason, did they?
+There’s no way they sent a Prince all this way for one little rumor of treason, did they?
 Amira didn’t have the time to think, as, with a flick of the boy’s hand, the soldiers marched forward.

 They didn’t run.
 They didn’t charge.
-Instead, the soldiers slowly marched forwards impending doom closing in on the innocent villagers.
+Instead, the soldiers slowly marched forwards the impending doom closing in on the innocent villagers.
 The whine of metal on her scabbard was clean and sharp.
 Amira loved that noise and cherished its last ring as she would likely never hear it again.

 “Get out of here,” The voice came from beside her side, her uncle having drawn his sword as well face grim spoke with little room for argument.
 “I gave your mother my word that we would hide you and protect you from this-”

-“I am not a child anymore, uncle,” her eyes remained fixed on the approaching force, even as she cut him off, “you have done well by your word and protected me well.
+“I am not a child anymore, uncle,” her eyes remained fixed on the approaching force, even as she cut him off, “you have done good by your word and protected me well.
 It is my turn to do the same.”

 “You aren’t ready,” the sharp hiss of his tone sparked the wildfire that lived within her, and just as quickly as the cold had set into her bones, it was whisked away.
 Her eyes burned violet as she turned her head to stare down at her uncle.
-Her own magic was surging up from the depths in which she had buried it for so many years.
+Her own magic surging up from the depths in which she had buried it for so many years.

 “I will not run anymore.
 I will not hide.
-Either help or get out of my way.”
-She spoke with the voice and authority of a queen, her birthright.
+Either help, or get out of my way.”
+She spoke with the voice and authority of a Queen, her birthright.
 It was about time she claimed it instead of running from it.
 This was her home.
 These were her people, and she had no intention of going anywhere.
 She rolled her shoulders and lifted her blade as her uncle conceded, taking a step back.
 He would not disobey a direct order.
 He may be her elder, but she outranked him in many more ways than one.

 The soldiers were here.
 She stepped forwards to meet the first one metal clashing against metal in the harsh first sound of battle.
-She began to dance, weaving in and out, ducking around and under moving fast all the while that blade of hers flashing drawing blood wherever it hit.
+She began to dance, weaving in and out, ducking around and under moving fast, all the while that blade of hers flashing drawing blood wherever it hit.
 Memories of countless days training with her uncle and whatever boy was feeling confident enough to challenge her.
 She heard the cries of her fellow friends and family as they threw themselves into the warriors as well.
 Made brave and courageous by their desire to protect their home.
 She vaguely recognized the cuts on her own skin.
 They were nothing, mere scrapes, and with the magic coursing through her now filling her with strength and speed, she was unstoppable.